-Farm Forward is a team of strategists, campaigners, and thought leaders guiding the movement to change the way our world eats and farms.
+Farm Forward is a team of strategists, campaigners, and thought leaders helping guide the movement to change the way our world eats and farms.
 What sets us apart from other animal welfare groups is our visionary leadership that looks beyond suffering reduction to the overall institutional and cultural change that will end factory farming.
 Our strategy is unique.
 While reducing animal suffering through policy remains central to our work, we also recognize the need to combine policy with efforts to transform animal farming, and that we must change the narrative Americans tell themselves about the food they eat.

 This was a big year for us.
 In fact, it was our biggest year yet.